ReadableCode/readablecode/README.md

 ## About Me

 Greetings!
-I am a passionate developer dedicated to automation and documentation-as-code type solutionts to issues I find interesting.
+I am a passionate developer dedicated to automation and modular solutions to issues I find interesting.
 These are my personal projects and this account only holds my non-professional codebases.
 Please comment, fork and contribute as you see fit.
 I am always looking for ways to improve my code and learn new things.

 ### Current Projects